 - Salary increases due to the adoption of the MP 1 Driving Posting Rules in local markets.

 - New reporting obligation for carrier companies with regard to driver posting rules, fleet information, and other information – required by local authorities and the European Union.

-- New generation of digital tachographs for all trucks including light commercial vehicles between 2,5 tons and 3,5 tons GVW will become mandatory for international transport.
+- 2,5 tons and 3,5 tons GVW will become mandatory for international transport.